1Mill/notes/conferences/software-crafters-unconference-2022.md

     * Estimations - the act of estimations is waste, you never know what is going to come up between now and done
       * Estimates are just (informed) guess that people take to seriously
       * Estimates should not be treated as a promise
-      * Estimates traditionally translate into scope + date
+      * Estimates traditionally translate into some sort of scope + date calculation
         * What day (Y) will we have feature X (scope)?
+        * If we eliminate requirements Z, can get get feature (X-Z) by date Y?
       * Work on the most valuable stuff first, pivot only when it is done or becomes not the most valuable.
-      * Agile product developmen fits more into a Kanban style than a Waterfall style
+      * Agile product developmen fits more into a Kanban style than a Waterfall style (e.g. Scrum)
     * Not asking clarifiying questions
     * Ignoring failing tests
     * Conflating "refactoring" with "rewriting" - refactoring means it does not change the current behavior